britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 to throw me over, and leave me lying in the dust?
 Are you only the most audacious of coquettes?

-MADAME DE KATKOFF.
-It’s not I who have changed; it’s you!
+MADAME DE KATKOFF: It’s not I who have changed; it’s you!
 Of course I remember our moonlight drive, and how glad you were to take it.
 You were happy for an hour — you were happy for three days.
 There were novelty and excitement in finding